vshymanskyy/Preferences/README.md

 - Arduino ESP8266 with LittleFS or SPIFFS
 - Particle Argon, Boron, Xenon, Tracker, BSOM

-- Any device with a reliable and POSIX-compatible filesystem
+Can be easily adjusted for any device with a reliable and POSIX-compatible filesystem

 ## API